kaunghtett/survey-form/README.md

 1 .
 User Can Register with laravel validation request. <br/>
 2 .
 User Can Login with laravel validation request. <br/>
 3 .
-When the survey form submitted I sent and email to the authenicated user. <br/>
+After submitting survey form, I sent an email to the authenicated user. <br/>
 [ I create the surveyform submit with laravel services ]<br/>
 4 .
 Survey Form List with Resource